-- 3 August 2018: This Statement of Policy has been updated, see the webpage here. - 16 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - 76.
-The DMC that will consider the settlement will normally be at the same level committee structure DMC that would have decided the case had the matter been contested. - 77.
+- 74. Where the PRA staff has reached an in-principle settlement agreement with the person subject to enforcement action, the terms of any proposed settlement will be put in writing and agreed in principle by the PRA staff and the person concerned. - 75.
+A summary of the case coupled with the terms of the in-principle settlement agreement will be sent to the appropriate DMC. - 76.
+The DMC that will consider the settlement will be determined in accordance with paragraph 16 above. - 77.
 Where the DMC requires clarification of or changes to the proposed settlement agreement, further settlement discussions may be required to seek to agree a modified proposed settlement agreement.
-The PRA shall, in its discretion, determine the nature and timing of its input to such further discussions.

-78. The DMC may:

-- (a) endorse the proposed settlement by deciding to give the relevant statutory notices based on the terms of the settlement; - (b) decline the proposed settlement. - 79.
+The PRA shall, in its discretion, determine the nature and timing of its input to such further discussions. - 78.
+The DMC may: - (a) endorse the proposed settlement by deciding to give the relevant statutory notices based on the terms of the settlement; - (b) decline the proposed settlement. - 79.
 Where the DMC declines to endorse a settlement agreement, it may invite PRA staff and the person concerned to enter into further discussions to try and achieve an outcome the settlement decision makers would be prepared to endorse. - 80.
 If a settlement decision is reached that the DMC is willing to endorse, the DMC will issue the relevant statutory notices based on the terms of the settlement. - 81.
-If a settlement decision is not reached and the matter remains contested, if applicable, a differently constituted DMC at the same level will decide the case.
-Such DMC will not be privy to any details from the settlement discussions.
+If a settlement decision is not reached and the matter remains contested, the EDMC will not be privy to any details from the settlement discussions.

-Annex A - Decision-making framework
+Annex A - Decision-making framework (for non-EDMC statutory notice decisions)